The Convention Center is ADA compliant. As new standards are introduced, it is our goal to implement those changes or upgrades in a timely manner.

 - Production drape: When stage or back drape is not being hung from a truss, anything over 14' high or over 10' wide in continuous drape line must be tied off per seismic safety regulations.

-- Deco-provided drape or booth design elements: Tying off may be required depending on height, width and base.
+- Decorator-provided drape or booth design elements: Tying off may be required depending on height, width and base.
 Please see your Event Manager for more detailed information.

 Please see your License Agreement.